dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 --end--

-# Case study: McGill academic calendar
+# Case study: McGill U

 --end--

-## Case study: McGill academic calendar
+## Case study: McGill U

-Site for students at McGill university to browse academic courses.
+McGill University listing of courses and programs.

 * Tens of thousands of students hit the site at the same time
-* Search-driven UI, so can't depend on caching
+* Search-driven UI, can't depend on caching
 * Performance is critical!

+--end--

+## Case study: McGill U

 Let's <a class="presenterlink" href="https://blackfire.io/profiles/131f6f0c-0a90-4ac8-8d7e-7d3e773377ec/graph">profile</a> <a class="presenterlink" href="http://docker4:4569/faculties/engineering/undergraduate/ug_eng_dept_of_bioengineering">a page</a> with Blackfire!

 <div class="notes">
   * Visit page
   * Make a profile
-  * Tour the profile: READ NUMBERS
+  * Tour the profile: read numbers?
     * Metrics (overall, I/O, cpu, memory...)
       * Are these numbers ok for you?
     * Call graph
       * Hot path -> resources
       * Is this a reasonable amount of time for this function?
     * Function list
-      * Calls
+      * Number of calls
       * Expand: metrics
       * Expand: callees (time restricted to call)

   * Let's find a problem function
     * Hot path: theme()
     * moriarty_preprocess_page is long for a preprocess hook!